shalyapandey/docker-enterprise/ingress/README.md

 - UCP 3.1.X deployed and properly configured
 - Two or Three Dedicated Infra Nodes deployed as UCP worker nodes
 - An external load-balancer fronting these nodes with an associated VIP that resolves application DNS (e.g `*.app.docker.mycompany.com`)
+- The external loadbalancer needs to forward HTTP traffic to port 38080 and HTTPS traffic to 38443.
+You can configure those as you wish but the below example assumes that.

 ### Step 1: Labeling the Infrastructure Nodes